 Wireless a/n/ac/ax Coverage (UofT Wi-Fi Network)

 - WPA2-Enterprise encryption support is required

-Available in Foley Hall and Townhomes F through M
+Only available in Foley Hall and Townhomes F through M (in each bedroom)

-- Students are required to supply their own ethernet cable (Cat 5/5e/6)
+- Students are required to supply their own ethernet cable (Cat 5e/6) and dongles as required.

 In order to have a block removed, you will need to contact U of T Scarborough ResNet support at 416.287.7391 or firstname.lastname@example.org or visit the Student Support Desk on the 4th floor of the B-Wing.
 Please see contact us for more details.